Ultrasonic Flow meters

-An ultrasonic flowmeter (non-intrusive Doppler flow meters) is a volumetric flow meter which requires particulates or bubbles in the flow.
-Ultrasonic flowmeters are ideal for wastewater applications or any dirty liquid which is conductive or water based.
-Ultrasonics flowmeters will generally not work with distilled water or drinking water.
+An ultrasonic flow meter (non-intrusive Doppler flow meter) is a volumetric flow meter which requires particulates or bubbles in the flow.
+Ultrasonic flow meters are ideal for wastewater applications or any dirty liquid which is conductive or water based.
+Ultrasonic flow meters will generally not work with distilled water or drinking water.
 Aerations would be required in the clean

 Principle of operation

 The basic principle of operation employs the frequency shift (Doppler Effect) of an ultrasonic signal when it is reflected by suspended particles or gas bubbles (discontinuities) in motion.
 This metering technique utilizes the physical phenomenon of a sound wave that changes frequency when it is reflected by moving discontinuities in a flowing liquid.
 Ultrasonic sound is transmitted into a pipe with flowing liquids, and the discontinuities reflect the ultrasonic wave with a slightly different frequency that is directly proportional to the rate of flow of the liquid.
 Current technology requires that the liquid contain at least 100 parts per million (PPM) of 100 micron or larger suspended particles or bubbles.

 How to choose the right ultrasonic flow meter?

 The key questions which need to be answered before selecting an ultrasonic flow meter or doppler flow meter are:

 - Does the liquid have particulates of 100 ppm of 100 microns in size?